dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0106.md

 client code.
 If you were required to add a new parameter format, you could simply create a new subclass, amending a single test in the static getInstance() method.

+### Orthogonality

-OrthogonalityThe killer combination of components with tightly defined responsibilities that are also independent from the wider system is sometimes referred to as orthogonality.
+The killer combination of components with tightly defined responsibilities that are also independent from the wider system is sometimes referred to as orthogonality.
 Andrew Hunt and David Thomas discuss this subject in their book, The Pragmatic Programmer: From Journeyman to Master (Addison-Wesley Professional, 1999).

 Orthogonality, it is argued, promotes reuse in that components can be plugged into new systems